-If you live in the central Washington region, you may prefer to stay in your community and receive cancer treatment at a hospital you know and trust.
-At the same time, you probably want access to the latest treatment options, including those only available in clinical trials or at a comprehensive cancer center.
-Now you can have both.
+If you live in Mount Vernon, you may want to stay in your community and receive cancer treatment at a hospital you know and trust.
+At the same time, you want access to the latest treatment options, including those only available in clinical trials or at a comprehensive cancer center.

-The network relationship between Seattle Cancer Care Alliance (SCCA) and Wenatchee Valley Medical Center gives you the best of both worlds—care in your own community by skilled and dedicated oncologists, nurses, and staff, plus access to the resources of SCCA and its founding organizations.
+The affiliation between Skagit Valley Hospital and Seattle Cancer Care Alliance (SCCA) gives you the best of both worlds—care in your own community by skilled and dedicated oncologists, nurses, and staff, plus access to the resources of SCCA and its founding organizations.

-The relationship between SCCA and Wenatchee Valley Medical Center gives you more choices.
-More choices mean the end to one-size-fits-all cancer care.
+The affiliation between SCCA and Skagit Valley Hospital Regional Cancer Care Center gives you more choices.
+More choices mean an end to one-size-fits-all cancer care.

-- Your oncologist at Wenatchee Valley Medical Center may consult with SCCA oncologists about your diagnosis and treatment.
+- Your oncologist at Skagit Valley Hospital will consult with SCCA oncologists about your diagnosis and treatment.

 - You may seek a second opinion from doctors at SCCA.

-- If you and your doctors decide that a clinical trial is right for you, you can participate in the trial at Wenatchee Valley Medical Center.
+- If you and your doctors decide that a clinical trial is right for you, you can participate in the trial at Skagit Valley Hospital.